 With so many websites on our system and an automated notification system that lets you know if your scripts are out of date, we are happy to always know that a large majority of our sites are running the latest and most secure releases of the latest scripts, such as WordPress.

-Our system is designed to always make sure that your scripts are up to date and send you email notification if they are not, letting you know to upgrade them.
-Not to mention the one click WordPress installation which our customers love!
+Our system is designed to always make sure that your scripts are up to date and send you an email notification if they are not, letting you know to upgrade them.
+Not to mention the one-click WordPress installation which our customers love!

 Unfortunately, this update added some extra security checks which broke some of the older plugins and will give you an error along these lines:

 If you are not a developer, the first step to make this not so nice warning disappear is to open your

 ini_set function call as follows:

 This will hide all those warnings and your page should appear properly without those errors, however, the plugin is most probably still malfunctioning.
 The first step is to make sure all your plugins are updated, as the developer might have resolved that issue already!

 If all your scripts are up to date, then you can look at the error and try to identify the theme or plugin that's causing that issue, as you read from the error we wrote above, you'll notice